knaackbuilt/knaackbuilt/README.md

 - Everything should not be a `<div>`.
 - <a href="https://www.11ty.dev/"> <strong>Eleventy (11ty)</strong> </a> is fantastic and I use it a lot.

-All opinions here are my own.
-Please leave twitter/X and don't support people who profit from hateful things.
+All opinions here are my own, but please leave twitter/X and don't support people who profit from hateful things.
-Mastodon is pretty ok: <a rel="me" href="https://mastodon.social/@knaackbuilt"> <strong>knaackbuilt</strong> </a>